pemorse/pastaroids/README.md

 feel free to clone and modify and make it more pastaesque fusilli, orecchiette, farfalle welcome (thanks DrB!)

-use at your own risk.
+consume at your own risk.